codenet/col733-cloud/compute-mr.md

 ### Context
 POSIX threads became a standard in 1995; OpenMP became a standard in 1997.
 But doing parallel programming remained hard.
-Programmer has to worry about processor efficiency, locking to prevent race conditions, deadlocks and so on.
+Programmer has to worry about efficiently using available processors, locking to prevent race conditions, deadlocks and so on.

 For Google, input data size (TBs) grew well beyond the memory (4GB) and disk (16GB) of a single commodity computer.
 One approach to work with such large